aemann01/aemann01/README.md

 ![Banner](https://github.com/aemann01/aemann01/blob/main/banner.png)
 <sup>*Illustration by the very talented Petra Korlevic (https://twitter.com/petrathepostdoc)*

 ### I'm a biological anthropologist interested in how microbes can help us better understand human evolution, health, history, behavior, and diversity.
-Currently I'm working on the impact of HIV on the oral microbiome and oral health as a postdoctoral research associate at Clemson University.
+Currently I'm working on the impact of HIV on the oral microbiome and oral health as a postdoctoral research fellow at Clemson University.

 #### :point_down: Connect with me